 - If you have been following our blog for a while you know that we don't use raw fresh garlic.
 Even though we love the flavor we don't like the way the flavor lingers in our mouth for a couple of days.
 That's why we always prefer to use roasted garlic or garlic confit ( garlic cooked slowly in abundant olive oil until really soft)

-- We used significantly less oil that in traditional Chimichurri sauce recipes, so more can be added to taste.
+- We used significantly less oil than in traditional Chimichurri sauce recipes, so more can be added to taste.

 - Prep Time: 5 minutes